okonomichiyaki/supercat/000-SUPERCAT.md

 - there are optional difficulty modifiers to make the solo experience more challenging
 <#ifdef campaign>- some Fates use special rules for mechanics which are awkward in a solo context<#endif>

-These rules will always refer to the human player as the "player", and will refer to the non-player system exclusively as the "bot" or "bots".
+These rules will always refer to the human player as the "player", and will refer to the non-player system exclusively as the "bot".
 The word "player" never refers to a bot.

 There are two versions of this document; this is the <#ifdef base>base game<#endif><#ifdef campaign>Blighted Reach campaign<#endif> version. <#ifdef campaign>*(note: it currently only supports "A" and "B" Fates through Act II)*<#endif>